Template submission: Ontario Health Coalition public consultation on hospital reform

 [insert date of oral presentation or written submission]

 For the better part of the last decade, the services and infrastructure that make up the foundation of our public health care system have been chipped away at during an “Age of Austerity” in Ontario.
 During this period, funding for public services has been cut back sharply – at the expense of regular Ontarians and to the great advantage of private for-profit health care providers.
-Needless to say, inequality is growing, and the working conditions of health care workers are deteriorating.
+Needless to say, inequality is growing, and the working conditions of health care workers and hospital professionals are deteriorating.

 This is of particular concern to OPSEU and its members.
 OPSEU members not only use the public services that are funded and delivered by the province; we also deliver the services, and we are the public face of the system.
 At the bedside and behind the scenes, we are on the frontlines of health care.

 There’s no easy way to say it: Ontario’s hospitals are in crisis.

 The crisis in our community hospitals has been systematically created through relentless cuts that have lasted nearly a decade.
 From 2008 until 2017, the province set hospital global funding increases below the rate of inflation.
 This meant real-dollar cuts, and from year to year, Ontarians saw services and staff cuts deepen.
 This was the longest period of sustained hospital cuts in Ontario’s history.

 As a result, Ontario ranks at the bottom of comparable jurisdictions on hospital care levels:

 - Ontario has the fewest hospital beds per capita of any Canadian province;

 - Ontario ranks near the bottom for funding of our public hospitals (both by population and as a percentage of GDP).

 Take this opportunity to explain the impact of chronic underfunding and cuts, in your experience.
 Here are some questions to help guide your submission response: